nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds multiple employees to Coydir all at once.

-:warning: **Make sure to have uploaded exactly 1 CSV file to make use of this command**: CSV file can be uploaded under the 'data' folder of Coydir.
+:warning: **Make sure to have uploaded CSV file to make use of this command, and that employees' fields are compatible with Coydir**: CSV file can be uploaded under the 'data' folder of Coydir.

 This command results in one of two cases below: